 to a nation already strained by the question of slavery.

-Panic of 1873 - The Panic of 1873 was mainly caused by overexpansion
+The Panic of 1873 was mainly caused by overexpansion

 during the reconstruction years.
 Under President Grant, the federal government